istqborg/istqb_product_base/example-document/02-markdown-guidelines.md

 You can reference the section from the text of the document by writing `<#section:references>`.
 This will produce the following output: <#section:references>.

 Uncited references are placed in section *Further Reading* at the end of the document.
-You can reference the section from the text of the document by writing `<#section:further-reading>`.
+You can reference this section from the text of the document by writing `<#section:further-reading>`.
 This will produce the following output: <#section:further-reading>.
+Furthermore, you can also hide this section by writing `further-reading: false` in the file `metadata.yml.

 For further instructions on defining references, see the `Bib\LaTeX`{=tex} manual [@kime:2023, Chapter 2].